spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 .. image:: /static/using_gme_connector/images/7.png
    :align: center

-8. Once the client id is created, you will see a new section called :guilabel:
-   `Client ID for native application`.
+8. Once the client id is created, you will see a new section called :guilabel:`Client ID for native application`.
 Note the :guilabel:`Client ID` and :guilabel:`Client secret`.
 These are the credentials you will need to use in QGIS.

 .. image:: /static/using_gme_connector/images/8.png
    :align: center

 9. Back in QGIS, visit :menuselection:`Plugins --> Manage and Install Plugins...`.
-Find the ``Google Maps Engine Connector for QGIS`` plugin and click :guilabel:`Install plugin`.
+Find the ``Google Maps Engine Connector `` plugin and click :guilabel:`Install plugin`.

 .. image:: /static/using_gme_connector/images/9.png